Helly groups: Helly groups

-For any connected component $G_i$, in $X$ we have a \emph{thick cell} $\thi{G_i}$ which is formed by gluing $2$--cells along all immersed cycles in $G_i$.
+For any $G_i \to X$ we have a \emph{thick cell} $\thi{G_i} \to X$, where $\thi{G_i}$ is formed by gluing $2$--cells along all immersed cycles in $G_i$.
 In $X^{\ast}$ a \emph{cone-cell} is the corresponding map $C(G_i) \to X$.
 Note that the two complexes $X$ and $X^{\ast}$ have the same fundamental groups.
 To be consistent with the approach in \cite{OsajdaPrytula} in the following material we work usually with the thickened complex $X$, however the results could be formulated also for $X^{\ast}$.